sauravthakurq/opm/README.md

 - **Multi-Account Support**: Support for multiple YouTube accounts
 - **FFmpeg Integration**: Advanced audio/video processing capabilities
 - **Caching System**: Intelligent caching for faster loading and offline support

+## 🔧 Modifications

+This section lists the key modifications made to the original SimpMusic project:

+- **Package Name Changes**: Updated package names from `com.maxrave` to `iad1tya.echo` for proper identification
+- **Branding Updates**: Updated app name, icons, and branding elements to reflect Echo Music
+- **Configuration Updates**: Modified build configurations and dependencies as needed
+- **UI/UX Enhancements**: Various improvements to the user interface and experience
+- **Feature Additions**: Additional features and functionality beyond the original SimpMusic

+*Note: This list will be updated as more modifications are made to the project.*

 ## 🏗️ Architecture